hdShang/arxiv-daily/docs/cs-CL/2025-06-13/papers/250611485v1-relational-schemata-in-bert-are-inducible-not-emergent-a-study-of-pe.md

 ---
 layout: default
-title: Relational Schemata in BERT Are Inducible, Not Emergent: A Study of Performance vs. Competence in Language Models
+title: "Relational Schemata in BERT Are Inducible, Not Emergent: A Study of Performance vs. Competence in Language Models"
 ---

 # Relational Schemata in BERT Are Inducible, Not Emergent: A Study of Performance vs. Competence in Language Models